-While planning an extension educational program in the U.S., the federal government mandates extension agents connect evaluation to program design using a logic model framework.
-Therefore, program evaluation is focused mainly on demonstrating public value, improving program for better practice, and building capacity of extension agents to become good educators [29].
-Public value is created when society as a whole finds value in a public service or program - this includes both those who directly benefit from the service and those who do not [30].
-However, the authors have observed that there is inconsistency among extension educators to ensure the outcome(s) of an extension program.
-For example, the same program or curriculum may be offered across a state or region, with differing results.
-The effectiveness of the presenter, the receptivity of receiving the information/knowledge as well as relevance could impact the outcomes of the programming along with many other factors.
-Some authors also identified the reasons for inconsistency in reporting program outcomes as educators' lack of knowledge and skills and inadequate opportunities for improving their evaluation capacities followed by their academic training focused on technical content with little emphasis on educational process skills [31,32,33,34].
+158 While planning an extension educational program in the U.S., the federal government 159 mandates extension agents connect evaluation to program design using a logic model 160 framework.
+Therefore, program evaluation is focused mainly on demonstrating public value, 161 improving program for better practice, and building capacity of extension agents to become 162 good educators [29].
+Public value is created when society as a whole finds value in a public 163 service or program - this includes both those who directly benefit from the service and those 164 who do not [30].
+However, the authors have observed that there is inconsistency among 165 extension educators to ensure the outcome(s) of an extension program.
+For example, the 166 same program or curriculum may be offered across a state or region, with differing results.
+167 The effectiveness of the presenter, the receptivity of receiving the information/knowledge as 168 well as relevance could impact the outcomes of the programming along with many other 169 factors.
+Some authors also identified the reasons for inconsistency in reporting program 170 outcomes as educators' lack of knowledge and skills and inadeguate opportunities for 171 improving their evaluation capacities followed by their academic training focused on 172 technical content with little emphasis on educational process skills [31,32,33,34].

-4.3 Objective 3: Existing research-extension interface.
+173 4.3 Objective 3: Existing research-extension interface.

 In Nepal and India, research and extension are governmental entities, independent of each other, have different foci, and are influenced by donors' grant and loan policies.
 The subject specific front-line extension agents are housed in the district extension offices and the subject-matter specialists are located in the research stations.
-Due to weak research-extension linkages, research generated information is not always relevant for extension [6,35].
-The agricultural universities are not a part of the government's national extension and research network because they are housed under the ministry of education.
+Due to weak research- extension linkages, research generated information is not always relevant for extension and research network because they are housed under the ministry of education.

-By its structure, located within the land-grant universities, the U.S. system incorporates both research and extension work under the same umbrella.
-Extension's input is considered as important for guiding research to generate technology based on the clients' needs and feedback.
-Subject-matter specialists are located at the land grant universities in each state, and most have joint research and extension appointments, so they may be the same person.
-This helps to create stronger linkages between research and extension.
-These specialists provide regular training programs for extension educators as well as private-sector firms.
-Under the mandate of many state-authorized certifications, the private-sector agricultural advisors are required to complete continuing education and professional training provided by the land-grant universities.
-This approach ensures that farmers receive up-to-date technical advice from both public extension and private-sector advisors [17].
+181 By its structure, located within the land-grant universities, the U.S. system incorporates both 182 research and extension work under the same umbrella.
+Extension's input is considered as 183 important for guiding research to generate technology based on the clients' needs and 184 feedback.
+Subject-matter specialists are located at the land grant universities in each state, 185 and most have joint research and extension appointments, so they may be the same person.
+186 This helps to create stronger linkages between research and extension.
+These specialists 187 provide regular training programs for extension educators as well as private-sector firms.
+188 Under the mandate of many state-authorized certifications, the private-sector agricultural 189 advisors are required to complete continuing education and professional training provided by 190 the land-grant universities.
+This approach ensures that farmers receive up-to-date technical 191 advice from both public extension and private-sector advisors [17].